 2. Santa at the Space Needle, Seattle Center.

-Details: Check each store's website (Downtown Seattle, Bellevue Square) mentions Santa Lane, but directs you to call for specific daily hours and Santa's daily break schedule.
+Details: Each store's website (Downtown Seattle, Bellevue Square) mentions Santa Lane, but directs you to call for specific daily hours and Santa's daily break schedule.
 The downtown store offers the opportunity to meet Diversity Santa (and in the past has had an American Sign Language-speaking Santa); call 206-628-1000 for details.
 Note: Unlike previous years, the Southcenter Nordstrom will not host Santa this year.

 5. Asian-American Santa at the Wing, Seattle.

-An Asian-American Santa will be at the Wing Luke Museum of the Asian Pacific American Experience on Saturday, Dec.
-1, from noon–3 p.m.
-Unfortunately, it looks like all of Santa's reservable time slots are full.
-There'll be a few walk-up spots if you want to try your luck.
+Asian-American Santa will be at the Wing Luke Museum of the Asian Pacific American Experience on Saturday, Dec.
+7, noon–3 p.m.
+Unfortunately, it looks like all of Santa's bookable time slots are full.
+There'll be walk-up spots every half-hour if you want to try your luck.
 While you wait, you may enjoy crafts and holiday activities at no cost.

-Details: A fee of $15 per family gets you three minutes with Santa and one print of a single pose.
+Details: A fee of $12 gets you three minutes with Santa and one print of a single pose.
 Museum admission is not required to visit Santa.
 While there, check out the local artist gift fair as well (10 a.m.–5 p.m.)

 Details: Santa is in the house daily, for pretty long stretches, Nov.
-23–Dec.
+29–Dec.
 24, with a break from 2–3 p.m.
 (On Mondays you can get your pet's photo taken with Santa.)
 See the full schedule online.

 On weekends, watch Santa dive with the fishes in the aquarium's 120,000-gallon Window on Washington Waters exhibit.
 Stand in front of the glass and snap your own photo with Diving Santa, or have your photo taken by a pro photographer.
-Check the schedule for live music from performers such as the Dickens Carolers and local kindie bands Recess Monkey, The Not-Its! and Caspar Babypants, plus story time with Santa himself.
+Check the schedule for live music from performers such as Mikey Mike the Rad Scientist, local kindie bands Recess Monkey and Caspar Babypants, plus story time with Santa himself.
 On Saturday, Dec.
-1, ASL Santa will appear.
+7, ASL Santa will appear.